This data references the 2019 study by Value Champion (refer to URL below) to determine the best cities for millenials to live and work.

 Thus, this study will provide useful reference points for European startups looking to recruit millenials into their workforce.

 The combined value of the world's top 100 games markets is estimated to be US$134 billion.
-By region, the size of South America's games market is US$2.8 billion or 2% of the combined total, a distant figure from the game revenues of North America, Asia and Europe.
+By region, Europe is the third largest games market at US$25.7 billion or 19.2% of the combined total

-The top 3 games countries in South America are :
+The top 3 games countries in Europe are :